Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Mylene Klass

-The musician and TV presenter grew to become the first superstar confirmed for Dancing on Ice when it returns in the New 12 months.
+The musician and TV presenter grew to become the first celeb confirmed for Dancing on Ice when it returns in the New 12 months.

-Myleene shared the information on her Twitter, posting a promo pic as she wrote: “Guess who received’t be holding the coats by the facet of the rink anymore!My ladies have been begging me to do @dancingonice.
-I’ve at all times been scared my piano fingers will get sliced off!
+Myleene shared the information on her Twitter, posting a promo pic as she wrote: “Guess who gained’t be holding the coats by the aspect of the rink anymore!My women have been begging me to do @dancingonice.
+I’ve all the time been scared my piano fingers will get sliced off!
 Anyway,I need to make them proud, present them I’m up for a problem and check out for a bum like Jlo.”

 Sally Dyvenor

-Coronation Avenue actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s potential we may even see her on the ice subsequent 12 months.
+Coronation Avenue actress Sally Dyvenor was reportedly noticed by The Solar heading to auditions for the hit present, so it’s attainable we might even see her on the ice subsequent 12 months.

 The 57-year-old, who arrives on the Cobbles in 1986, wouldn’t be the first Corrie actress to take to the skates, with Lisa George (Beth Tinker) participating in the 2020 collection.